These are some common tools used to work on this device. You might not need every tool for every procedure.

 Background and Identification

+As the developer of the popular Xbox One game console, Microsoft sells a variety of first-party and third-party gaming accessories.
 Video game accessories are distinct pieces of hardware required to use a video game, or are items that enhance the player’s video game experience.
 With the exception of the game console itself, video game accessories can be anything from the controllers, memory, power adapter (AC), audio/visual cables, and more.
 Most game consoles come with the accessories needed to play games, except the games themselves (software).
 These accessories include, but are not limited to: one A/V cable, one AC cable, and a controller.
 The next most important accessory is memory because game data cannot be stored on compact discs.

 Types of Accessories: